CrazySean007/CS596FinalProject/README.md

 Mpi4py is a module that helps to run MPI in python environments.

-This module helps us train and run base algorithms in different nodes, and also keeps the programming language consistent.
+This module helps us train and run base algorithms in parallel.

 The document can be found in https://mpi4py.readthedocs.io/en/stable/index.html .